DSchau/website/README.md

 # Website

-The repository for the latest iteration of [dustinschau.com][dustinschau]
+The repository for the latest iteration of [dustinschau.com][dustinschau] hosted with S3

 ## Tech Used